OpenMS/pyopenms-docs/docs/source/aasequences.rst

     for iso in coarse_isotopes.getContainer():
         print ("Isotope", iso.getMZ(), "has abundance", iso.getIntensity()*100, "%")

+For most applications in computational proteomics, the coarse isotope distribution is sufficient.
-If we calculate the isotopic fine structure we can reveal addtional peaks.
+But if we deal with very high resolution instruments, we still might want to calculate the isotopic fine structure.
+We use the FineIsotopePatternGenerator in OpenMS to reveal these addtional peaks:

 .. code-block:: python
     :linenos: